ajschroeder/proxmox-packer-examples/README.md

 ## CentOS Stream 8
 - Anaconda will stop the install with a message complaining about not enough disk space.
 This is a known issue with kickstart on RHEL 8, however none of the fixes that have been tried have worked.
 If you want to build a CentOS-Stream-8 template, you will need to access the console of the machine and simply ignore the warning and continue the installation.
+- OpenSUSE does not support custom storage layouts at this time.
+This is planned for a future release

 # Unsupported Features
 - UEFI firmware